 Shortly after joining the world of muscle construction, many people develop a muscle evaluation OCD.
 We start judging the physical development of the people we meet.
 Most of the victims that go under the scanner do not even lift, but we evaluate their muscles regardless.

-Thoughts such as: “The delivery guy has nice arms but weak calves.”, “Good arms for a fat uncle that does not even lift.”, “Nice glutes for a 24/7 Facebook lurker.” start crossing the mind of the indoctrinated muscle constructors.
+Thoughts such as: “The delivery guy has nice arms but weak calves.”, “Good arms for a fat uncle who does not even lift.”, “Nice glutes for a 24/7 Facebook lurker.” start crossing the mind of the indoctrinated muscle constructors.

-Once I had to move heavy furniture with my father from time to time.
-I only had to lift one end of the package, and yet it felt extremely hard.
-For him it was light, even though he is over 30 years older than me.
+Once I had to move heavy furniture with my father.
+I was lifting only one end, and yet it felt extremely hard.
+For him, it was light, even though he is over 30 years older than me.
 However, I got my revenge.
 After I started lifting my “son strength” improved as well.
-Moving some stupid furniture around was no longer mission impossible.
-The refinement of my technique thanks to the deadlift played a big part in the whole process.
-This brings me to another point – most workers don’t really have proper technique when lifting.
+Moving furniture was no longer mission impossible.
+The refinement of my deadlift technique played a big part in the process.
+This brings me to another point – most workers don’t really know how to lift heavy stuff properly.

 One of the main characteristics of this world is duality.
-Everything that happens here has a counter element.
+Everything here has a counter element.
 You can’t have a day without a night, birth without death, youth without old age and laziness without somebody else working harder to compensate.
 This is a natural law similar to gravity.
 Balance is achieved at all costs and there is no alternative.